Solv-eze: Automated Placement of Explicit Water Molecules Using 3D-RISM: Validation method

-\code{rism1d} solved the dielectrically consistent 1D-RISM equations\cite{perkynsDielectricallyConsistentInteraction1992,perkynsSiteSiteTheory1992} for pure water using the SPC/E model at a concentration of $\SI{55.34}{M}$, dielectric constant of 78.4 and temperature of $\SI{298.15}{K}$, with a residual tolerance of $10^{-10}$ on a grid containing 16384 points and a spacing of $\SI{0.025}{\angstrom}$.
-Solv-eze first solved the 1D-RISM equations with the PSE-1 closure, and the results served as the initial guess for the subsequent calculations with the PSE-2 closure.
+In all cases, the default \code{rism1d} result was used.
+For this, \code{rism1d} solved the dielectrically consistent 1D-RISM equations\cite{perkynsDielectricallyConsistentInteraction1992,perkynsSiteSiteTheory1992} for pure water using the SPC/E model at a concentration of $\SI{55.34}{M}$, dielectric constant of 78.4 and temperature of $\SI{298.15}{K}$, with a residual tolerance of $10^{-10}$ on a grid containing 16384 points and a spacing of $\SI{0.025}{\angstrom}$.
+The 1D-RISM equations were first solved with the PSE-1 closure, and the results served as an initial guess for subsequent calculations with the PSE-2 closure.
 The 1D-RISM equations were solved using the modified method of direct inversion in iterative subspace (MDIIS)\cite{kovalenko1999solution}, utilizing 20 previous vector solutions and an MDIIS step size of 0.3.

 3D-RISM calculations with periodic boundary conditions were carried out using a grid spacing of $\SI{0.5}{\angstrom}$.
 The closure chain feature was used to obtain solutions with the PSE-1 closure, at a tolerance of $10^{-2}$, which was used as initial guesses for the PSE-2 closure, which was solved with a tolerance of $10^{-5}$.
 The MDIIS method was employed to iteratively refine the solutions, using five previous solutions and a MDIIS step size of 0.7.